19hours/sg-statutes/Acts/Allied Health Professions Act.md

 (A) an aggregate of not less than 15 years’ standing as an advocate and solicitor;

-(B) an aggregate of not less than 15 years of full time employment in the Singapore Legal Service; or
+(B) an aggregate of not less than 15 years of full‑time employment in the Singapore Legal Service; or

 (C) any combination of standing referred to in sub-paragraph (A) and employment referred to in sub-paragraph (B) which in the aggregate is not less than 15 years;